1. Organizer/Persons in Charge/Competitions and Disciplines

 11.2.1.
 Riding Order

-• If a rider is caught up with he must neither take the lead nor must he profit from the slipstream of the rider overtaking him
+- If a rider is overtaken, he may neither take over the lead nor benefit from the slipstream of the rider overtaking him.

 11.2.2.
 Starting Order